Classification of Carbohydrates in Chemistry

 (vi) Receptors on cell membranes:- The receptors on the cell membranes are the complexes of carbohydrates with certain proteins.
 The receptors are involved in molecular targeting or molecular recognition.

-Role of various Carbohydrates in Heath & Diseases
+Role of Various Carbohydrates in Heath & Diseases

 Fundamentals of Genetics and Genomics